samomezz/Rimworld-Mod_Brainwashing/README.md

 ## Brainwashers
 Brainwasher Mk.'s 1-3—Used in brainwashing surgery, produced at machining tables.
 Each increase in Mk# increases the safety of the operation.

+Technically not a brainwasher (lore-wise, it is identical in function however): Ideology chip -> far far far far safer than the brainwashers due to its advanced sciency mumbo jumbo.
+Costs more to produce and is always successful at conversions.
 ## Surgical brainwashing
 Physically wash the brain til it squeaks.
 Rewire their brain so they like your ideas; it's good fun for the whole family!
 Except for those pawns who receive side effects.
 Requires medical and intellectual skill of 6.
 Side effects and other adverse reactions may include **(incidence rates listed are for Mk1; Mk2 and 3 are respectively 1.41x & 1.73x safer)**:
 	-Brain cancer (Only occurs when using Mk.1 brainwashers at a rate of 1 in 200)